 The main art gallery of Moscow is the Tretyakov Art Gallery.
 The most famous Russian paintings and masterpieces are exhibited here.
 The guide will meet you at the hotel to give you a tour.

-The next attraction points of the day are amazing Moscow subway stations (photos of these stations are known all over the world).
-A few times we will go outside from the underground to see the Stalin’s era skyscrapers.
+The next attraction points of the day are the amazing Moscow metro stations (photos of these stations are known all over the world).
+A few times we will step out of the underground to see the skyscrapers of Stalin's era.

 In the evening you’ll enjoy dinner with a native family (local products, the traditional meal, and friendly chat).